 The following courses must be completed with a minimum GPA of 2.0 prior to application for admission to the paralegal program.
 A minimum of 18 hours of legal specialty courses must be taken at Johnson County Community College.
-Please contact Anita Tebbe for more information at atebbe@jccc.edu.
+Please contact Jay Nadlman (jnadlman@jccc.edu) for more information.